syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Appearance/How-to-Avoid-A-B-C-and-or-1-2-3-in-the-Headers.md

 ---
 layout: post
-title: Appearanc in GridControl
+title: How to avoid a, b, c and / or 1, 2, 3 in the headers | Syncfusion
-description: how to avoid a, b, c and / or 1, 2, 3 in the headers
+description: Learn here all about how to avoid a, b, c and / or 1, 2, 3 in the headers of Syncfusion Windows Forms Gridcontrol and more.
 platform: windowsforms
 control: Grid
 documentation: ug